zvizdo/MadWare.Furs/README.md

 ## To-Do

-* the library is currently in beta thus it should and will be extensively tested before version 1.0.0 is released.
 * Write more and better unit tests
 * Make better documentation and examples
 * Add some sort of helpers for common requests like basic invoices etc...